idoko-emmanuel/Laravel-HackerNews-API/README.md

 To speed up the testing process, it is recommended to decrease the amount of data that is fetched and stored by the HackernewsDataService.php file located in the Services directory.

+## Stack Version
+Laravel 10 and PHP 8

 ## Contributing